How to deploy a Ruby Discourse app on Google Cloud

-This tutorial shows how to create and configure a Ruby Discourse application to run on Google Cloud Platform (GCP) using the App Engine flexible environment.
+This tutorial shows how to create and configure a Ruby Discourse application to run on Google Cloud using the App Engine flexible environment.

-- Set up dependency components, such as Redis and Postgres on GCP.
+- Set up dependency components, such as Redis and Postgres on Google Cloud.

 - Deploy a Discourse application to App Engine flexible environment.